TheFriendlyCoder/python_template/README.rst

 Using the project;
  * to generate a package do the following: :code:`python setup.py bdist_wheel`
- * to upload a new version to pypi, do the following: twine upload ./dist/*.whl
+ * to upload a new version to pypi, do the following: :code:`twine upload ./dist/*.whl`
- * update API docs as follows: sphinx-apidoc --force --separate -o ./docs proj_name
+ * update API docs as follows: :code:`sphinx-apidoc --force --separate -o ./docs proj_name`
- * to generate HTML docs run the following from the root folder: python setup.py build_sphinx
+ * to generate HTML docs run the following from the root folder: :code:`python setup.py build_sphinx`
  * make sure to add any new project dependencies to the setup.py as requirements change
  * make sure to separate out development dependencies from runtime dependencies